 - Saijojo Zen

-First, the Bompu Zen, called as Bon-pu Chan, which is an ordinary or usual practice of personal enrichment for the common people, it is based on the use of ritual ceremonies, arts or therapies which produce health, happiness, calm or welfare; second, the Gedo Zen named as Chan Wai-dao, which is the non-Buddhist Spirituality is the external Way of the Daoism, Confucianism, transcendental meditation, Yoga, Sufism, Mystical Christianity and Esotericism, which both seek getting out of the personal life through a religious practice; third, Shojo Zen, called Xiaocheng Chan, which is the Hinayana and its search for personal enlightenment through the recognition of the three features of the existence, it is an experience of Salvation or Cure (Nirvana) from the personal suffering; the Daijo Zen called Dacheng Chan, which is the Mahayana and its sudden or gradual search for the peak experience of the self-realisation or Awakening (Bodhi) of all beings, it is an insight about the Emptiness and the inseparable Totality of the inter-existence of all beings; the Saijojo Zen, called Tsui-shang sheng Chan, which is the Major Supreme Vehicle of the unconcealment of Buddha-nature or seed of the Awakening within the daily life, it is a practice where Way and Goal are fused through a meditation on the here and now in the daily life, so that it is the highest wisdom of the pure and absolute existence.
-Actually, it is about the Ekayana (the One Vehicle), but that it was characterized so by the Master Hung-jen (Daman Hongren) in his Treatise on the Supreme Vehicle (in Chinese Tsui-shang sheng lun, in Japanese Saijojo-ron).
-In turn, the Saijojo Zen (Tsui-shang sheng Chan), that is the Way practiced by all the Awakened or evolved Beings (Buddhas) who consider to the life itself as a spiritual practice, it is composed of three types of styles: Theoretical Zen, which is the intellectual understanding or peak vision; the Tathagata Zen (Nyorai Zen), which is an emptying and Unity of the subject with the Cosmos by means of meditation; and the Patriarchal Zen (Soshi Zen), which goes directly towards the True Self in the experience of the here and now, in order to be able of living and acting as an Awakened Being (Buddha).
+First, the Bompu Zen, called as Bon-pu Chan, which is a common or usual practice of personal enrichment for the common people, it is based on the use of ritual ceremonies, arts or therapies which produce health, happiness, calm or welfare; second, the Gedo Zen named as Wai-dao Chan, which is the non-Buddhist Spirituality, it is the external Way of the Daoism, Confucianism, transcendental meditation, Yoga, Sufism, Mystical Christianity and Esotericism; third, Shojo Zen, called Xiaocheng Chan, which is the Hinayana and its search for personal enlightenment through the recognition of the three features of the existence, it is an experience of Salvation or Cure (Nirvana) from the personal suffering; fourth, the Daijo Zen called Dacheng Chan, which is the Mahayana and its sudden or gradual search for the peak experience of the self-realisation or Awakening (Bodhi) of all beings, it is an insight about the Emptiness and the inseparable Totality of the inter-existence of all beings; and fifth, the Saijojo Zen, called Zui shang cheng Chan, which is the Major Supreme Vehicle of the unconcealment of Buddha-nature or seed of the Awakening within the daily life, it is a practice where Path and Goal are merged through meditation on the here and now in the daily life, so that it is the highest wisdom of the pure and absolute existence.
+In turn, the Saijojo Zen (Zui shang cheng Chan), that is the Way practiced by all the Awakened or evolved Beings (Buddhas) who consider the very life as a spiritual practice, is composed of three kinds of styles: Theoretical Zen, which is the intellectual understanding or peak vision; the Tathagata Zen, which is an emptying and Unity of the subject with the Cosmos through meditation; and the Patriarchal Zen, which goes directly toward the True Self in the experience of the here and now, in order to be able of living and acting as an Awakened Being (Buddha).
 It is at this Supreme level where the Maitriyana is inserted as a Superior Vehicle.

 Although all the five types of Zen (Chan) help to understand the mind, some are superficial and others are deeper.
 This model of Purna Buddhism has been validated by many spiritual masters of the contemporary Zen such as Master Seung Sahn Soen-sa.